patrickbucher/paedubucher.ch/articles.md/compose-key-on-x.md

 I've been using the Swiss keyboard layout for most of my life.
 Things changed when I first had to work on a Mac Book.
-If the Swiss keyboard layout is not great for programming on a usual keyboard, because it requires combinations with Alt-Gr to type braces and brackets, I consider the Mac version of it outright horrible, because braces and brackets are located on the digit's row of the keyboard.
+If the Swiss keyboard layout is not great for programming on a usual keyboard, because it requires combinations with Alt-Gr to type in braces and brackets, I consider the Mac version of it outright horrible, because braces and brackets are located on the digits row.
 Those symbols are not even painted onto their respective keys, which makes the transition for non-Mac users even harder.

-# Entering US Keyboard Layout
+# Entering the US Keyboard Layout

 So instead of learning an additional inefficient way of typing special characters, I decided to adopt to the US keyboard layout.
 This layout gives you